imanng/api-overrides/README.md

 ## Database Schema

-The application uses two main models:
+The application uses the following models:

 - **Override**: Stores override rules and responses
-- **ApiConfig**: Stores main API configuration
+- **ApiConfig**: Legacy model (deprecated, kept for backward compatibility)
+- **BaseApi**: Legacy model (deprecated, base APIs now configured via `BASE_APIS` environment variable)

 You can view and edit the schema in `prisma/schema.prisma`.

+**Note:** Base APIs are now configured via the `BASE_APIS` environment variable instead of the database.
+The `BaseApi` and `ApiConfig` models are kept for backward compatibility but are no longer actively used for configuration.

 ## Development